 Product Catalog Code

 50 containers 70 mL assembled with yellow screw cap 75.9922.744

 (SARSTEDT) (www.sarstedt.com)

 Surgical scissors, tweezers, scalpel blades

 Fixator (Bouin, Hollande or 4% Formaldehyd)

+Claves

 Gloves

 Parafilm

+.
+5.5

 Sample size: 50 individuals by region and size-class (medium and large individuals only, as defined in the sampling scheme given in the proposal).
+The 50 individuals will be collected in at least 5 fishing days spread along the fishing season, with a target of no more than 10 (randomly selected) individuals sampled per fishing day.